pymupdf/PyMuPDF-Utilities/examples/image-maintenance.md

 > Paging also works if using the mouse wheel or the PageDown / PageUp keys.

 The currently selected image is wrapped with a thin red border.
-Moving the cursor inside this area will change its appearance to a "hand" ðŸ‘† symbol and dragging the rectangle becomes available (left mouse button held down).
+Moving the cursor inside this area will change its appearance to a "hand" 👆 symbol and dragging the rectangle becomes available (left mouse button held down).

-To change the rectangle shape or size, hover the mouse over the rectangle's bottom right corner until it changes to a cross "`+`".
+To change the rectangle shape or size, hover the mouse over the rectangle's bottom right corner until it changes to a cross ➕.
 Then drag with left mouse button held down.

 These actions will move the red rectangle only.
 The image itself is not yet affected.